 A large, complex network can create a cascade of alarms.
 Some are unimportant, but others are critical.
 Look for a RTU that can automatically sort and prioritize this flood of information for you.

 Even the best NOC staff stops taking alarms seriously if they're bombarded with status alerts, oscillating conditions, and unimportant alarms.
-Look for an RTU that filters these out.
+Look for an RTU that gives you the capavbility to filter these out.

 A low battery isn't a serious problem, and neither is a failed generator - but they're pretty serious when they happen at the same time.
 Look for an RTU that can watch many different alarm inputs and spot critical alarm combinations.